48th (Hampshire) Searchlight Regiment, Royal Artillery: Operation Diver

-Shortly after D Day the first V-1 flying bombs (codenamed 'Divers') were launched against London, and the defences of 2 and 6 AA Groups were reorganised in Operation Diver to combat these.
+Shortly after D Day, the first V-1 flying bombs (codenamed 'Divers') were launched against London, and the defences of 2 and 6 AA Groups were reorganised in Operation Diver to combat these.
 6 AA Group moved 48th S/L Rgt from 35 AA Bde to 67 AA Bde by mid-August.
 6 AA Group's importance diminished after 21st Army Group overran the V-1 launch sites in Northern France and the 'Diver' offensive switched to the East Coast, and it was disbanded in early December 1944.

 636 (Hampshire) Infantry Regiment, RA

-By the end of 1944 the German Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious aerial attacks on the United Kingdom could be discounted.
-At the same time 21st Army Group fighting in North West Europe was suffering a severe manpower shortage, particularly among the infantry.
+By the end of 1944, the German Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious aerial attacks on the United Kingdom could be discounted.
+At the same time, 21st Army Group fighting in North West Europe was suffering a severe manpower shortage, particularly among the infantry.
 In January 1945, the War Office began to reorganise surplus anti-aircraft and coastal artillery regiments in the UK into infantry battalions, primarily for line of communication and occupation duties, thereby releasing trained infantry for frontline service.
 On 23 January 1945, 48th S/L Regiment became 636 (Hampshire) Infantry Regiment, RA, under command of 306 Infantry Brigade (formerly 55 AA Bde).

-In February the surplus (older or unfit) men were sent to Bursledon, near Southampton, where 82nd S/L Rgt was acting as a holding unit.
+In February, the surplus (older or unfit) men were sent to Bursledon, near Southampton, where 82nd S/L Rgt was acting as a holding unit.
 The lights and vehicles were sent away and the men remained with that regiment while they were awaiting posting or demobilisation.
 The regiment's Auxiliary Territorial Service (ATS) women were posted to AA brigade HQs.

 After infantry training, the infantry battalion landed on the Continent on 7 May 1945 (the day before VE Day, and was assigned to Line of Communication duties with 21st Army Group.

 Postwar

 583 (Hampshire) Heavy Anti-Aircraft Regiment

-636 Regiment was placed in suspended animation in 1946, and when the TA was reconstituted on 1 January 1947 it reformed as 583 (Hampshire) (Mixed) Heavy Anti-Aircraft Regiment (the 'Mixed' indicating that members of the Women's Royal Army Corps were integrated into the unit).
+636 Regiment was placed in suspended animation in 1946.
+When the TA was reconstituted on 1 January 1947 it reformed as 583 (Hampshire) (Mixed) Heavy Anti-Aircraft Regiment (the 'Mixed' indicating that members of the Women's Royal Army Corps were integrated into the unit).
 Now equipped with Heavy Anti-Aircraft (HAA) guns, the regiment formed part of 73 AA Brigade (the former 47 AA Bde), based at Reading, Berkshire, though this brigade was disbanded in 1948.